-Requirements: The Propaedeutic Stage requires 18 credit hours and the Discipleship Stage requires 52 credit hours.
+Requirements: In accord with the Program of Priestly Formation (186), the Pre-Theology program requires 33 credit hours of philosophy, 12 credit hours of theology, and two full years of Latin.
+The Propaedeutic Stage requires 18 credit hours and the Discipleship Stage requires 52 credit hours.
 Students must maintain a 2.5 GPA to remain in good standing.